 Economies in today’s world are increasingly interconnected, posing new legal challenges in areas such as:

-- the regulation of e-commerce
+- e-commerce regulation

-- standards of corporate governance
+- corporate governance standards

 - the enforcement of trade and competition rules.